AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 ### Track Dynamic Media viewers using embed code {#tracking-dynamic-media-viewers-using-embed-code}

-Customers who do not use Experience Manager Sites, or embed Dynamic Media viewers into web pages outside of Experience Manager Sites, or both, can still use the Experience Platform Launch integration.
+Customers who do not use Experience Manager Sites, or embed Dynamic Media viewers into web pages outside of Experience Manager Sites, or both, can still use the Experience Platform Tags integration.

-Complete the configuration steps from the [Configure Adobe Analytics](#configuring-adobe-analytics-for-the-integration) and [Configure Experience Platform Launch](#configuring-adobe-launch-for-the-integration) sections.
+Complete the configuration steps from the [Configure Adobe Analytics](#configuring-adobe-analytics-for-the-integration) and [Configure Experience Platform Tags](#configuring-adobe-launch-for-the-integration) sections.
 However, Experience Manager-related configuration steps are not needed.

-Following proper configuration, you can add Experience Platform Launch support to a web page with a Dynamic Media viewer.
+Following proper configuration, you can add Experience Platform Tags support to a web page with a Dynamic Media viewer.

-See [Add the Experience Platform Launch Embed Code](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/configure-launch/launch-add-embed.html#configure-launch) to learn more about how to use Experience Platform Launch library embed code.
+See [Add the Experience Platform Tags Embed Code](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-websites-with-launch/configure-launch/launch-add-embed.html#configure-launch) to learn more about how to use Experience Platform Tags library embed code.

-To learn more about how to use the embed code feature of Experience Manager Dynamic Media, see [Embedding the Video or Image Viewer on a Web Page](/help/assets/dynamic-media/embed-code.md).
+To learn more about how to use the embed code feature of Experience Manager Dynamic Media, see [Embedding the Video or Image Viewer on a web page](/help/assets/dynamic-media/embed-code.md).

 **Track Dynamic Media viewers using embed code:**

 1. Have a web page ready for embedding a Dynamic Media viewer.
-1. Obtain the embed code for Experience Platform Launch library by first logging in to Experience Platform Launch (see [Configure Experience Platform Launch](#configuring-adobe-launch-for-the-integration)).
+1. Obtain the embed code for Experience Platform Tags library by first logging in to Experience Platform Tags (see [Configure Experience Platform Tags](#configuring-adobe-launch-for-the-integration)).
 1. Select **[!UICONTROL Property]**, then select the **[!UICONTROL Environments]** tab.
 1. Pick up the Environment level that is relevant to the environment of the web page.
 Then, in the **[!UICONTROL Install]** column, select the box icon.
-1. **[!UICONTROL In the Web Install Instructions]** dialog box, copy the complete Experience Platform Launch library embed code, along with the surrounding `<script/>` tags.
+1. **[!UICONTROL In the Web Install Instructions]** dialog box, copy the complete Experience Platform Tags library embed code, along with the surrounding `<script/>` tags.

 ## Reference guide for the Dynamic Media Viewers extension {#reference-guide-for-the-dynamic-media-viewers-extension}

 ### About the Dynamic Media Viewers configuration {#about-the-dynamic-media-viewers-configuration}

-The Dynamic Media Viewer extension automatically integrates with the Experience Platform Launch library if the following conditions below are true:
+The Dynamic Media Viewer extension automatically integrates with the Experience Platform Tags library if the following conditions below are true:

-* Experience Platform Launch library global object ( `_satellite`) is present on the page.
+* Experience Platform Tags library global object ( `_satellite`) is present on the page.
 * The Dynamic Media Viewers extension function `_dmviewers_v001()` is defined on `_satellite`.

 * `config2=` viewer parameter is not specified, which means that viewer does not use legacy Analytics integration.

-Also, there is an option to explicitly disable Experience Platform Launch integration in the viewer by specifying `launch=0` parameter in the viewer's configuration.
+Also, there is an option to explicitly disable Experience Platform Tags integration in the viewer by specifying `launch=0` parameter in the viewer's configuration.
 The default value of this parameter is `1`.

 ### Configure the Dynamic Media Viewers extension {#configuring-the-dynamic-media-viewers-extension}